rgrfr/walks-scraper-documentation/README.md

 # **Website scraper & API project**

-This repository contains the backend components for a project designed to automatically scrape eg walk data from a Hikers website, store it in a MySQL database, and expose it via a PHP API.
-This setup is ideal for developers looking to build a dynamic frontend application that displays up-to-date hiking event information.
+This repository explains the backend components for a project designed to automatically scrape eg walk data from a Hikers website, store it in a MySQL database, and expose it via a PHP API.
+This setup is for developers looking to build a dynamic frontend application that displays up-to-date hiking event information.
+Once the scraper is functional, and if you're as lazy as I am, Lovable.dev might be used to create a frontend.

 ## **🚀 View the Live Documentation**